-Based on our professional judgement, we determined materiality for the financial statements as a whole as follows:
+Based on our professional judgment, we determined materiality for the financial statements as a whole as follows:

-Consolidated financial statements Company financial statements Overall materiality \$100 million (2019: \$100 million). \$347 million (2019: \$458 million).
-How we determined it Circa 5% of income from continuing operations before income taxes adjusted for discrete items, being the following: Circa 1% of total assets. • Net pretax pension and postretirement plan actuarial loss for the year of \$289 million (refer to note 15) • Goodwill impairment charge of \$424 million (refer to note 7) • Indefinite-lived intangible assets impairment charge of \$62 million (refer to note 7) • Restructuring and impairment costs of \$297 million (refer to note 16) • Compensation charge related to a noncontrolling interest acquisition of \$39 million (refer to note 2) Rationale for benchmark applied We deem income from continuing operations before income taxes, adjusted for the discrete items noted above, to be the most appropriate performance measure to assess the continuing performance of the Group.
+Consolidated financial statements Company financial statements Overall materiality \$100 million (2020: \$100 million). \$340 million (2020: \$347 million).
+How we determined it Based on circa 5% of income from continuing operations before income taxes, adjusted for net mark-to-market gains of \$402 million .
+In respect of the prior financial year this equated to circa 5% of income from continuing operations before income taxes, adjusted for net mark-to-market charges of \$274 million and other discrete charges amounting to \$783 million.
+Based on circa 1% of total assets.
+Rationale for benchmark applied We deem income from continuing operations before income taxes, adjusted for the items described above to be the most appropriate performance measure to assess the continuing performance of the Group.
 As the Company is a holding company, whose main activity is the management of investments in subsidiaries, it is deemed that total assets are the most appropriate benchmark to calculate materiality.
 For financial statement line items that do not eliminate on consolidation, they have been audited to the overall consolidated materiality levels.

-We agreed with the Audit Committee that we would report to them misstatements identified during our audit above \$10 million (Group and Company audit) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.
+We agreed with the Audit Committee that we would report to them misstatements identified during our audit above \$10 million (Consolidated and Company financial statements) (2020: \$10 million) as well as misstatements below that amount that, in our view, warranted reporting for qualitative reasons.